 (Al-Quds, June 3, 1997, col. 8)

 The wellspring is a metaphor for abundance, an inexhaustible source of love, peace, and adherence to the peace process.

-תחום היעד – מעמדה של פלסטין כארץ שוחרת שלום ומקור לאהבה בין העמים – מומשג באמצעות תחום המקור: מעיין.
+The target domain—the status of Palestine as a peace-seeking nation and a source of love between peoples—is conceptualized through the source domain of a wellspring.

 (4) The U.N.’s resolutions were among the most important springs of support for the Palestinian people.

-(Arafat’s speech to the U.N., 13.12.1988)
+(Arafat’s speech to the United Nations, 3 December 1988)

-תחום היעד – החלטות האו"ם המכירות בזכות העם הפלסטיני להקמת מדינה פלסטינית – מומשגות באמצעות תחום המקור: מעיין.
+The target domain—the United Nations resolutions recognizing the rights of the Palestinian people to a Palestinian state—are conceptualized through the source domain of the wellspring.

-(5) Israel’s leaders lived under an illusion and in a deceptive euphoria, as though, after the Palestinian’s departure from Beirut, the sea would swallow up the Palestinian Authority, and did not expect that such departure was actually a path back to the homeland, to the battlefield, to occupied Palestine.
+(5) Israel’s leaders lived under an illusion and in a deceptive euphoria, as though, after the Palestinians’ departure from Beirut, the sea would swallow up the Palestinian Authority, and did not expect that such departure was actually a path back to the homeland, to the battlefield, to occupied Palestine.

-(Arafat’s speech to the U.N., 13.12.1988)
+(Arafat’s speech to the United Nations, 13 December 1988)

-תחום היעד – האשליה של הצד הישראלי, האיפוריה המתעתעת שלו והשאיפה להיעלמות הרשות הפלסטינית – מומשגות באמצעות תחום המקור: הים.
+The target domain—the illusions of the Israeli leadership, their deceptiveness and desire for the Palestinian Authority to simply disappear—are conceptualized through the source domain of the sea.

 In examples (1), (2), (3), (4), and (5) Arafat uses metaphorical concepts associated with water and the movement of vast quantities of water, as in a whirlpool, a sea, and a wellspring.
 The metaphors in examples (1) and (2) represent the inability to break free of the cycle of violence and return to the negotiating table.
 They point an accusing finger at Israel for the impasse in the negotiations and convey a need for bold, frequent, steps to revive them.
 The metaphor in sentence (3) that describes Palestine as a “wellspring of love and peace,” implying that the Palestinian people always strive to resolve conflicts through peaceful means and negotiations, also expresses a willingness to renew negotiations on the Palestinian side.
-Notably in this context, metaphorical use of the concept of “flood” is traditionally encountered (as both a verb and a noun) in the context of migration, especially in defense of anti-immigration ideologies and processes.
-In example (4), the U.N.’s resolutions in support of the establishment of a Palestinian state alongside Israel are likened to an ever-flowing spring.
+Notably in this context, metaphorical use of the concept of ‘flood’ is traditionally encountered (as both a verb and a noun) in the context of migration, especially in defense of anti-immigration ideologies and processes.
+In example (4), the U.N. resolutions in support of the establishment of a Palestinian state alongside Israel are likened to an ever-flowing spring.
 Just as trees require water to bear fruit, so the Palestinian Authority requires the U.N.’s recognition of the rights of the Palestinian people to realize their rights, to jumpstart the peace process, and to establish a Palestinian state.
 Example (5) pertains to the Israelis’ expectations from the Palestinian Authority after the Palestinians departed from Lebanon.
 The Israeli government hoped that the event would be shrouded in fog, just like the sea, which symbolizes the unknown and loss.

 (6) Holy Jerusalem, the gem of our land and our eternal pearl.